unh-comp-master-project/unh-comp-master-project.github.io/weekly-schedule.md

         [Configuring automation for project boards](https://github.community/t/using-project-boards-for-task-management/10201)
-        * Practice the use of GitHub project board by creating a note card in the `To-Do` column, named `advisor meeting mm-dd-yyyy`, and then moving it to `Done` after the meeting
+        * Practice the use of GitHub project board by creating a note card in the `To-Do` column, named `advisor meeting mm-dd-yyyy`, and then moving it to `Done` after the meeting with your faculty advisor.
 * **Overleaf platform project**
     * Deadline: **Jan 27, 2021** Verify that your access to an Overleaf project set up to contain your project paper or thesis manuscript materials